 It might be not that simple for this keyword as there are many videos, but it’s worth a try.
 I bet there are lots of keywords where there are fewer videos.

-That’s a good techniques for anybody who can sell something that will blend on video, basically everybody unless you look to ugly to show yourself.
+That’s one of the best techniques for anybody who can sell something that will blend on video – basically everybody – unless you look too ugly to show yourself.
 Then hire someone else.

 Google Image Search

 If you look for pop stars or artists you will in most cases see images above all the other results.
 Try Britney Spears or one of the most notorious artists, Banksy.

 While optimization for image search would take up a post of it’s own it is still by far simpler than link building etc. for a conventional #1 spot.